-For the purpose of publishing, the security target [9] of the target of evaluation (TOE) is provided within a separate document as Annex A of this report.
-It is a sanitised version of the complete security target [6] used for the evaluation performed.
-Sanitisation was performed according to the rules as outlined in the relevant CCRA policy (see AIS 35 [4]).
+For the purpose of publishing, the Security Target [6] of the Target of Evaluation (TOE) is provided within a separate document.
+It is a sanitized version of the complete Security Target [9] used for the evaluation performed.

 12 Definitions

 12.1 Acronyms